Fast value iteration: A uniform approach to efficient algorithms for energy games: Preliminaries

 \begin{corollary}[\cite{BCDGR11}] For all $v \in V$ it holds that

 \end{corollary}

-Therefore computing $\En$ values of the games is harder than the threshold problem.
+\AP Therefore computing $\En$-values of the games is harder than the mean-payoff threshold problem.
+It is easy to deduce $\En$-optimal strategies for Min from the knowledge of the $\En$-values: we select Min-edges that minimise the sum of the edge's weight and the energy of the destination.
+However no knowledge is gained about Max strategies besides the winning region (over which $\En$ values are $\infty$).
 As explained in the introduction, all state-of-the-art algorithms for the threshold problem actually compute $\En$ values.
 This shifts our focus from mean-payoff to energy games.